Konadu-Akwasi-Akuoko/A-Common-Sense-Guide-to-Data-Structures-And-Algorithms--Book-Summary/README.md

 The following diagrams demonstrate the process the computer would use to search for "elderberries" within our array:

 ![Linear search of an ordinary array](Assets/PNG/Chapter1/Linear_Search__Ordianry_Array.png)

+**NB:** Searching is less efficient than reading.
+Since reading takes one step, and searching can take N steps (where N is the size of the array).